Large Sample Properties of Matching for Balance: Introduction

 In observational studies, matching methods are widely used for causal inference.
 The great appeal of matching methods lies in the transparency of their covariate adjustments.
 These adjustments are an interpolation based on the available data rather than an extrapolation based on a potentially misspecified model \citep{rubin1973matching, rosenbaum1989optimal, abadie2006large}.
 The structure of the data after matching is also simple (often, a self-weighted sample) so that statistical inferences and sensitivity analyses are straightforward \citep{rosenbaum2002observational, rosenbaum2010design1, rosenbaum2017observation}.
 Matching methods are commonly used under the identification assumption of strong ignorability \citep{rosenbaum1983central} or selection on observables \citep{imbens2009recent}, but they are also used under the different assumptions required by instrumental variables (e.g., \citealt{baiocchi2010building}) and discontinuity designs (e.g., \citealt{keele2015enhancing}).

 While there is an extensive literature on matching methods, large sample characterizations of matching estimators have centered around nearest neighbor matching only \citep{abadie2006large, abadie2011bias}.
-This algorithm matches each treated unit to the closest available control in terms of a covariate distance (e.g., the Mahalanobis distance; \citealt{rubin1973matching}). \citet{abadie2006large} showed that the resulting difference-in-means estimator is not in general $\sqrt{n}$-consistent for the average treatment effect.
-This estimator contains a bias that decreases at a rate inversely proportional to the number of covariates being matched on.
+In its simplest form, this algorithm matches each treated unit to the closest available control in terms of a covariate distance (e.g., the Mahalanobis distance; \citealt{rubin1973matching}).
+In an important paper, \citet{abadie2006large} showed that the resulting difference-in-means estimator is not in general $\sqrt{n}$-consistent for the average treatment effect when matching with replacement.
+This estimator contains a bias that decreases at a rate inversely proportional to the number of covariates used for matching.
 As a result, its convergence can be very slow when matching on many covariates.

 Different variants of nearest neighbor matching have been proposed to address this issue.
 In one variant, \citet{abadie2011bias} proposed a class of bias-corrected matching estimators where the missing potential outcomes are imputed with a regression model.
 This imputation corrects the bias of classical nearest neighbor matching.
 In another variant, \citet{abadie2016matching} formalized matching on the estimated propensity score.
-The estimated propensity score reduces the dimension of the matching space into a single dimension.
-Both of these variants achieve $\sqrt{n}$-consistency.
-However, in both cases the faster convergence rate depends on specifying correctly the treatment or the outcome model.
+The estimated propensity score reduces the matching space into a single dimension.
+All of these variants achieve $\sqrt{n}$-consistency.
+However, in these cases the faster convergence rate depends on specifying correctly either the treatment or the outcome model, or restricting the outcome model to be Lipschitz continuous on the covariates.